sirfonzie/INF2004_LAB6/README.md

 ## **INTRODUCTION**

 This lab focuses on two essential aspects of embedded systems programming with the Raspberry Pi Pico: optimization and debugging.
-Optimization ensures efficient code execution, while debugging tools and techniques help identify and rectify errors and issues in your code.
-These skills are crucial for developing robust and high-performance embedded applications.
+Optimization ensures efficient code execution, while debugging tools and techniques help identify and fix errors in your code.
+These skills are vital for developing reliable and high-performance embedded applications.
+Optimization is particularly crucial for embedded systems like the Raspberry Pi Pico due to their limited resources, real-time requirements, and cost considerations.
+It helps improve performance, efficiency, and cost-effectiveness.
+Debugging is essential for ensuring that applications on embedded systems work correctly.
+It helps you find and resolve errors in your code, which is especially important for embedded systems where errors can lead to system crashes or failures.
+Some examples of optimization include choosing the right data types, using efficient algorithms, optimizing memory usage, and reducing power consumption.

-## 3. Part 1: Optimization Techniques

-### 3.1 Code Optimization

-1. Learn about common code optimization techniques, including loop unrolling, minimizing branching, and optimizing algorithms.

-2. Implement code optimization on a sample program to improve its performance.

-3. Measure and record the execution time before and after optimization to quantify the improvements.

-### 3.2 Memory Optimization

-1. Explore memory optimization techniques such as minimizing variable sizes and efficient data structures.

-2. Modify a program to reduce memory usage while preserving functionality.

-3. Monitor memory usage using `pico_malloc_stats` or similar functions to assess memory optimization success.

-### 3.3 Compiler Optimization Flags

-1. Understand compiler optimization flags like `-O1`, `-O2`, and `-O3` and their impact on code optimization.

-2. Compile a program with different optimization levels and compare their performance.

-3. Discuss trade-offs between code size and execution speed with different optimization levels.

----
-Certainly!
-Let's elaborate on each of the optimization techniques with code samples for Section 3.

-### 3.1 Code Optimization

-#### Code Optimization Techniques:
+## **OPTIMISATION TECHNIQUES**

+In the context of embedded systems, optimization techniques are fundamental practices aimed at enhancing the efficiency and performance of software running on resource-constrained devices like microcontrollers.
+Code optimization involves refining algorithms, reducing unnecessary operations, and optimizing code structure to ensure faster execution and minimal resource consumption.
+Memory optimization is crucial for conserving limited memory resources by employing efficient data structures and variable management.
+Compiler optimization, specifically tailored for embedded systems, fine-tunes code translation to machine code, resulting in improved execution speed and reduced memory usage.
+These techniques are essential for developing embedded applications that operate efficiently, meet real-time constraints, and make the most of the limited hardware resources available in embedded systems.

+Verifying and observing optimization techniques in embedded systems programming, particularly on platforms like the Raspberry Pi Pico, involves a combination of techniques and tools.
+Here's how you can verify and observe the optimization techniques discussed.

+**Code Optimization Techniques**
+In this section, you will delve into essential code optimization techniques.
+Firstly, you will learn about commonly used optimization techniques, such as loop unrolling to reduce loop control overhead, minimizing branching to improve code flow, and optimizing algorithms for enhanced efficiency.
+Secondly, you will be able to apply these optimization principles in practice.
+You'll take a sample program and implement the identified optimizations to boost its performance.
+Finally, you'll employ timing functions to measure and record the program's execution time both before and after optimization.
+This data will allow you to quantitatively assess the effectiveness of the applied optimizations and gain insights into the performance improvements achieved.

 ##### 1. Loop Unrolling:
 Loop unrolling is a technique that reduces the overhead of loop control instructions by executing multiple iterations of a loop in a single iteration.

 **Before Optimization:**